Supervised Reward Inference: Acknowledgments

 We are grateful to Bruno Castro da Silva for his exceptionally generous help in pushing this project to completion.
 We are also grateful to Russell Coleman for his early work on this project.

-This work has taken place in part in the Safe, Correct, and Aligned Learning and Robotics Lab (SCALAR) at The University of Massachusetts Amherst.
-SCALAR research is supported in part by the NSF (IIS-2323384), the Center for AI Safety (CAIS), and the Long-Term Future Fund.
-Separately, this work was also supported by the NSF under Grant No. CCF-2018372.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+This work has taken place in the Safe, Correct, and Aligned Learning and Robotics Lab (SCALAR) at The University of Massachusetts Amherst.
+SCALAR research is supported in part by the NSF (IIS-2437426) and Open Philanthropy.
+This work was also supported by the NSF under Grant No. CCF-2018372.

+Scott Niekum holds concurrent appointments as an Associate Professor at the University of Massachusetts Amherst and as an Amazon Scholar.
+This paper describes work performed at the University of Massachusetts Amherst and is not associated with Amazon.